MW 10x3 / N38 - neodymium magnet

 Physical properties of sintered neodymium magnets Nd2Fe14B

-Moreover, even though neodymium is a component of the strongest magnets, they are susceptible to corrosion in humid environments.
-Therefore, they are coated with a thin layer of epoxy to increase their durability.
-It's worth noting that NdFeB neodymium magnets are about 13% lighter than SmCo magnets and, despite their power, are brittle, which requires special caution during their handling.
-Therefore, any mechanical processing should be done before they are magnetized.
+Moreover, even though neodymium is part of the strongest magnets, they are susceptible to corrosion in humid environments.
+For this reason, they are coated with a thin layer of gold-nickel to protect them from corrosion.
+Interestingly that NdFeB neodymium magnets are about 13% lighter than SmCo magnets and, despite their power, are brittle, which requires care during their handling.
+For this reason, any mechanical processing should be done before they are magnetized.

-In terms of properties in different environments, neodymium magnets are susceptible to corrosion, especially in conditions of high humidity.
-Therefore, they are often covered with thin coatings, such as gold, to protect them from environmental factors and prolong their durability.
-High temperatures exceeding 130°C can result in a deterioration of their magnetic strength, although there are specific types of neodymium magnets that can withstand temperatures up to 230°C.
+In terms of properties in different environments, neodymium magnets are sensitive to corrosion, especially in conditions of high humidity.
+Therefore, they are often covered with thin coatings, such as nickel, to shield them from environmental factors and prolong their durability.
+High temperatures exceeding 130°C can result in a deterioration of their magnetic properties, although there are particular types of neodymium magnets that can withstand temperatures up to 230°C.

 - They have exceptionally high magnetic induction on the surface of the magnet,

-- Key role in modern technologies – are utilized in computer drives, electric motors, medical equipment and other advanced devices.
+- Wide application in modern technologies – find application in HDD drives, electric motors, medical equipment and other modern machines.

 Disadvantages of neodymium magnets: